CLAUSEWITZ DRINKING WITH STEIN AND GNEISENAU IN 1815

 Generalmajor Martin Unrein, "Report on the Commitment of the Panzer-Division Clausewitz" (1947)

 "In April of 1945, Panthers equipped with IR equipment (solution B) joined Panzer Division Clausewitz and in mid April near Uelzen destroyed an entire platoon of British Comet cruiser tanks.
-Also on April 21st of 1945, same Panthers overran an American anti-tank position on the Weser-Elbe Canal."
+Also on April 21st of 1945, the same Panthers overran an American anti-tank position on the Weser-Elbe Canal."

 There are other references at Jason Pipes' FELDGRAU.COM, and in the Third Reich FactBook.

-A translation of Clausewitz's 'On War' for Austerlitz players."Modern Weapons and the Multi-Racial Empire," Yggdrasil.
+"Modern Weapons and the Multi-Racial Empire," Yggdrasil.
 [Dreamers after Europo-American racial empire discover Clausewitz.]

 Clausewitz in fantasy wargame, "Darkhold."
 [Link has disappeared.]